Kalavati Devi

 Kalavati Devi (born c.
-1965) is an Indian mason who became an award-winning toilet builder in Kanpur.
+1965) is an Indian mason who became a toilet builder in Kanpur.
 She transformed her own community by installing a 50-seat toilet and then moved to other communities.
 She has helped build 4,000 toilets improving the lot particularly for women and children.
 In 2019 she was awarded the Nari Shakti Puraskar (the highest award for women in India).